+, (- 9

 Fall Spring Summer

 Not applicable ECPY 619 ECPY 663

-Not applicable ELFH 600 ECPY 730
+Not applicable LEAD 600 ECPY 730

 Fall Spring Summer

 ECPY 601 ECPY 621 ECPY 670

 ECPY 629 ECPY 650 ECPY 672

 Fall Spring Summer

-ECPY 540 ECPY 639 ELFH 601
+ECPY 540 ECPY 639 LEAD 601

-ECPY 605 ECPY 640
+ECPY 605 ECPY 640 ELECTIVE

 Fall Spring Summer

 ECPY 682 ECPY 682

-ELECTIVE ELECTIVE
+ECPY 626 ELECTIVE

 To ensure the quality of learning there are certain courses that are required prerequisites before more advanced courses can be taken.
-The following courses are required prior to enrolling in ECPY 672 Practicum in Clinical Mental Health Counseling:
+The following courses are required or advised prior to enrolling in ECPY 672 Practicum in Clinical Mental Health Counseling:

-- ECPY 601: Introduction to Clinical Mental Health Counseling - ECPY 619: Empirical & Theoretical Foundations of Counseling and Psychotherapy - ECPY 621: Differential Diagnosis & Treatment in Counseling - ECPY 629: Theories and Techniques of Counseling and Psychotherapy - ECPY 730: Social, Ethical, Legal Issues in Counseling
+- ECPY 601: Introduction to Clinical Mental Health Counseling - ECPY 619: Empirical & Theoretical Foundations of Counseling and Psychotherapy - ECPY 621: Differential Diagnosis & Treatment in Counseling - ECPY 629: Theories and Techniques of Counseling and Psychotherapy - ECPY 650: Group Process & Practice - ECPY 730: Social, Ethical, Legal Issues in Counseling

-In addition to the specific courses listed below and ECPY 650 Group Process & Practice, students should have no greater than three courses remaining in their program of study prior to enrolling in in ECPY 682.
+In addition to the specific courses listed below and ECPY 650 Group Process & Practice, students should have no greater than three courses remaining in their program of study prior to enrolling in ECPY 682.